We all love a juicy steak, but let’s take a closer look at what makes Wagyu truly special— without sounding like a science lecture!

 - Lowers cholesterol

-- Prevents coronary disease
+- Helps prevent coronary disease

 - Helps weight loss